magento/devdocs/src/guides/v2.3/comp-mgr/cli/cli-upgrade.md

    where:

    `<product>` - (Required) The package to upgrade.
-For on-premise installations, this value must either `product-community-edition` or `product-enterprise-edition`.
+For on-premises installations, you must specify either `product-community-edition` or `product-enterprise-edition`.

    `<version>` - (Required) The version of {{site.data.var.ce}} or {{site.data.var.ce}} you are upgrading to.
 For example, `2.3.7`.

    `--no-update` - (Required) Disables the automatic update of the dependencies.

-   `--interactive-root-conflicts` or `interactive-magento-conflicts` - (Optional) Allows you to interactively view and update any out-of-date values that may be remaining from previous versions.
+   `--interactive-root-conflicts` or `interactive-magento-conflicts` - (Optional) Allows you to interactively view and update any out-of-date values from previous versions.

    `--force-root-updates` or `--use-default-magento-values` - (Optional) Overrides all conflicting custom values with the expected Magento values.